 Sano snorted and threw himself down onto the couch.

 Gradually the apartment grew quiet, except for the continued chime of incoming texts to Sano’s phone.
-Katsu, who was moving around straightening things up and getting ready for bed, wondered whether Sano was threatening Chou or continuing his ‘distracting’ interaction with the other cop.
+Katsu, moving around straightening things up and getting ready for bed, wondered whether Sano was threatening Chou or continuing his ‘distracting’ interaction with the other cop.
 Eventually, too curious to refrain from being nosy, he stepped to the couch and looked down over it, and Sano’s shoulder, from behind.

 It was fun, said the latest message Sano had received.
 Despite the angle, Katsu saw the conflict in the lip-biting scowl on his friend’s face.
 He also saw that Sano had created an actual contact for the man.
 The name confirmed what Katsu had guessed at seeing the man’s face: another gay Japanese guy.
 How did Sano keep finding them?